franklinscudder/Whisk/README.md

 Notes
 ============
-A general rule here is that you can never have a literal as the second argument to a statement as this will change the stored value of that literal and is therefore not allowed.
+-A general rule here is that you can never have a literal as the second argument to a statement as this will change the stored value of that literal and is therefore not allowed.

-The symbol ```?``` can be used to specify a jump to the next command with an
+-The symbol ```?``` can be used to specify a jump to the next command with an
 ```s``` statement meaning no conditional branching will occur.

 Happy Coding!